 One applied public health clinical, research, or community-based experience is required, consisting of 80 documented hours of work at one site, completed within one calendar year.
-Students complete biweekly reports and a final synthesizing assignment.
+Students complete reflection journal entries and a final synthesizing assignment.

 The format of the synthesizing assignment can be any one of these three options:

 - 8–10-page paper following the manuscript submission guidelines, accompanied by a 300-word abstract

 - 36-by-48-inch or larger poster, accompanied by a 300-word abstract.
 Posters are presented at the JHU Undergraduate Public Health Conference.